 Chocolate and compound coatings contain three main components (highlighted in other articles on chocolate).
 They are to recap:

-• Cocoa butter – it was the only accepted fat except for milk fat that was authorised in the majority of countries.
+- Cocoa butter – it was the only accepted fat except for milk fat that was authorised in the majority of countries.
 In the EU, the directive 2000/36/EC meant that a 5% substitution using other vegetable fats such as palm oil could be used.
-There are 6 types that are possible.
+There are 6 types of vegetable fat that are acceptable.
 In the USA, no other vegetable fats are allowed which has led many to question the use of other fats in any pure chocolate formulation.

 The main difference between chocolate and compound coatings is down to the amount of cocoa solids.
 By law, chocolate must contain not less than 32% total dry cocoa solids, including not less than 18% cocoa butter and not less than 14% of dry nonfat cocoa solids.
 Anything else can be called a compound coating.